Music and politics: Popular music

 Popular music found throughout the world contains political messages such as those concerning social issues and racism.
 For example, Lady Gaga's song "Born This Way" has often been known as the international gay anthem, as it discusses homosexuality in a positive light and expresses the idea that it is natural.
-Furthermore, the natural disaster of Hurricane Katrina received a great political response from the hip hop music community.
+Furthermore, the natural disaster of Hurricane Katrina received a great political response from the hip-hop community.
 The content of the music changed into a response showing the complex dynamic of the community, especially the black community, while also acting a sometimes contradictory protest of how the disaster was handled in the aftermath.
 This topic even reached beyond the locality of New Orleans, as the issue of the disaster and racism was mentioned by other rappers from other regions of the country.

 Pop music is common for its sensationalized and mass-produced uplifting beats.
 Many artists take advantage of their large followings to spread awareness of political issues in their music.
 Similar to Lady Gaga's "Born This Way," Macklemore's song "Same Love" also expresses support and homage to the LGBTQ+ community.
 Furthermore, Beyoncé's album "Lemonade" has been hailed as awe-inspiring and eye-opening with many of the songs addressing political issues such as racism, stereotyping, police brutality, and infidelity.

 These songs, aside from being catchy and uplifting, discuss serious issues in a lighthearted and simplified manner allowing people to understand while also commonly being influenced by the current political climate such as the violent attacks on the Bataclan Theater in Paris and the Pulse Nightclub in Orlando.